pngan/homek8s/README.md

 Web browsers require `https` to access end-points over the internet.

 To implement this, you must have a Domain Name registered to you, and a DNS entry that redirects traffic to that Domain Name to the incoming gateway to your K8s cluster.
-The gateway should then forward traffic through its NAT to the K8s cluster.
-Set the NAT routing to route `HTTP` traffic to port `30000` of the cluster machine, and `HTTPS` traffic to port `30001` of the cluster machine.
-These port values are defined in `nginx-ingress-deploy.yaml`.

 This implementation [[1]](#ingress-footnote) uses [`cert-manager`](https://cert-manager.io/docs/installation/) to retrieve certificates from `Let's Encrypt`, and provide a qualified response to the `HTTP01` challenge issued from Let's Encrypt to validate the site.
 Cert-manager automatically updates the certificates before it's expiry date, so there is nothing required to be done to manually keep the certificates up to date.